-Although you face several challenges, you may have some refinance options.
-Our first recommendation is that you contact your homeowners association (or co-op board) to determine if anyone in the building has recently refinanced their mortgage or obtained a mortgage to buy a unit.
-A lender that recently provided a mortgage for a condo in the building may be more willing to refinance your mortgage at acceptable terms.
+If you determine that your condo project is non-warrantable, our first recommendation is that you contact your homeowners association (or co-op board) to determine if anyone has recently refinanced their mortgage or bought a unit in your development.
+A lender that recently provided a mortgage for a condo in your building may be more willing to refinance your mortgage at acceptable terms.